arangodb/docs/3.6/administration.md

   be accessed with a browser via the server port.
 It provides basic and advanced functionality to interact with the server and its data.

-  {%- comment %}TODO: In case of a cluster, the web interface can be reached via any of the coordinators.
+  {%- comment %}TODO: In case of a cluster, the web interface can be reached via any of the Coordinators.
 What about other deployment modes?{% endcomment %}

 - **ArangoShell**: [_Arangosh_](programs-arangosh.html) is a V8 shell to
   interact with any local or remote ArangoDB server through a JavaScript